ELO222565/StK/README.md

 # StK Shell (Python Implementation)

+# StK 1.0.1!!!
+Log:
+- made it to open its own window so it likely wont crash so much

 ## Signal Handling
 - The program sets up signal handlers for `SIGINT`, `SIGTSTP`, and `SIGQUIT` to handle interruptions and termination gracefully.